 Anticipated Disbursements (payable on top of our costs)

-- Probate application fee of £155 (due to increase in April 2019) plus 50p for each additional copy of the Grant required;
+- Probate application fee of £273 plus £1.50 for each additional copy of the Grant required;

 - Swearing of the oath £7 (per Executor);

-- Bankruptcy-only Land Charges Department searches £2 per beneficiary;
+- Bankruptcy-only Land Charges Department searches £2 plus VAT per beneficiary;

 - Statutory advertising notices in the local newspaper and in The London Gazette – Protects against unexpected claims from unknown creditors £160 approximately.